Mount Holyoke College: Faculty

 A number of faculty are nationally and internationally recognized for their research and writing achievements, including Christopher Benfey (literary scholar), Joseph Ellis (historian), Susan Barry (neurobiologist), Mark McMenamin (geologist and paleontologist) and Becky Wai-Ling Packard (psychologist).

 Attempted murder of faculty member

 Mount Holyoke administrator and art professor Rie Hachiyanagi made international headlines when she was charged with the attempted murder of a regular member of the faculty on 23 December 2019.
-Hachiyanagi allegedly used a fire poker, large rock, and a gardening shears to attempt to beat and kill her victim.
+Hachiyanagi used a fire poker, large rock, and a gardening shears to attempt to beat and kill her victim.
 Hachiyanagi's alleged victim survived the attack.
 Hachiyanagi pled guilty to the charges and on October 20, 2021, was sentenced to a term of 10 to 12 years in prison.